New Brighton, Merseyside: History

 Up to the nineteenth century, the area had a reputation for smuggling and wrecking, and secret underground cellars and tunnels are still rumoured to exist.
 It also had a strategic position at the entrance to the Mersey Estuary.

 The Perch Rock battery was completed in 1829.
-It mounted 18 guns, mostly 32-pounders, and three 6-inch guns installed in 1899.
+It housed 18 guns, mostly 32-pounders.
+Three 6-inch guns were installed in 1899.
 Originally cut off at high tide, coastal reclamation has since made it fully accessible.

 In 1830, a Liverpool merchant, James Atherton, purchased 170 acre of land at Rock Point, which enjoyed views out to sea and across the Mersey and had a good beach.
-His aim was to develop it as a desirable residential and watering place for the gentry, in a similar way to Brighton, one of the most elegant seaside resorts of that Regency period – hence "New Brighton".
-Substantial development began soon afterwards, and housing began to spread up the hillside overlooking the estuary – a former gunpowder magazine being closed down in 1851.
+His aim was to develop it as a desirable residential area and watering place for the gentry, similar to Brighton, one of the most elegant seaside resorts of that Regency period – hence the name "New Brighton".
+Substantial development began soon afterwards, and housing began to spread up the hillside overlooking the estuary – a former gunpowder magazine was closed down in 1851.